-Northern Vertex's material mineral project is the 100% owned Moss Mine gold-silver deposit (the "Moss Mine Project") in Mohave County, Arizona.
-The Company is a development stage mining company currently in the processes of commissioning the Moss Mine.
+Northern Vertex's material mineral project is the 100% owned Moss Mine gold-silver deposit (the "Moss Mine") in Mohave County, Arizona.
+As of June 30 2018 the Company was a development stage mining company and as of September 1, 2018 has transitioned to a producing mining company having declared commercial production.
 The Company's core management and technical team are proven professionals, with extensive international experience in all aspects of mineral exploration, mine development, operations, equity and debt financing and venture capital markets.
 The Company is a listed issuer on the TSX Venture Exchange ("TSXV") and its common shares trade under the symbol NEE.

-2. Third Fiscal Quarter 2018 Operating and Financial Highlights
+2. Fourth Fiscal Quarter 2018 Operating and Financial Highlights